jturcino/abaco-d2s-generic/README.md

 ```

 ### 3. Create the actor
 Move to a directory where you have access to the Abaco CLI.
-Use `abaco create` to create a privileged actor for the docker container you just made.
+Use `abaco create` to create a privileged actor for the docker container you just made, adding the `outdir` previously defined as an environmental variable.
 Once run, make note of the actor ID (`WrPZake5ZWmaR`)
 ```
 $ ./abaco create -p -u -e "{\"outdir\": \"$outdir\"}" -n d2s-generic-tutorial $d2s_container d2s-generic-tutorial    WrPZake5ZWmaR